 Erythropoietin is a naturally occurring growth factor that stimulates red blood cell production.
-Procrit and EPO are the drug forms.
-The medication is usually given three times per week by injection under the skin, until red blood cell counts rises.
+The drug forms are called erythropoiesis-stimulating agents (ESAs).
+ESAs are usually given 3 times per week by injection under the skin, until red blood cell counts rises.

 A low platelet count is called thrombocytopenia.
 The normal range for platelet counts is between 150,000 and 450,000 per cubic millimeter.
 Platelets are the blood cells that help stop bleeding by making your blood clot.
 Signs that your platelet count is low include the following:

 Very low platelet counts can lead to serious internal bleeding.
-If your platelet counts fall (usually below 10,000), you may be given platelet transfusions.
-Oprelvekin (Neumega), a platelet growth factor, can be given if you have severe thrombocytopenia.
+If your platelet counts fall below a specific number, you may be given platelet transfusions.
+Oprelvekin, a platelet growth factor, can be given if you have severe thrombocytopenia.

-Many chemotherapy medicines cause a decrease or complete loss of appetite.
+Many chemotherapy drugs cause a decrease in or complete loss of appetite.
 Each person is different and there is no way to predict how chemotherapy will affect you.
-But, appetite loss and weight loss can range from mild to severe and may lead to malnutrition, which is known as cachexia.
+But, appetite loss and weight loss can range from mild to severe and may lead to malnutrition.
 The decrease in appetite is usually temporary.
 Your appetite should return after chemotherapy has stopped, but it may take several weeks.

 Because chemotherapy can alter your sensation of taste, the therapy can affect the way some foods taste and smell to you, adding to your poor appetite and weight loss.
 Your taste and smell should return to normal several weeks after chemotherapy has ended.